MyPortugalHoliday.com

 If you have more than three days in the Porto region, you may want to visit the common day trips, which include the historic city of Guimarães, the religious city of Braga or the coastal town of Aveiro.
 If you want to explore somewhere slightly away from the common tourist routes, consider visiting pretty Lamego or the port city of Viana do Castelo.

-Related articles: Porto guide - 1 week in Porto - Top 10 sights of Porto
+Related articles: Porto guide - Top 10 sights of Porto

 Peso da Régua